 Targeted communication and training is implemented annually by our global operating companies using tool and methods most appropriate to local market needs.

-Industry can be a valuable partner to encourage responsible drinking.
+WORKING WITH THE INDUSTRYIndustry can be a valuable partner to encourage responsible drinking.
 The combined impact of brewers working together to address common issues is more powerful and in some cases has greater impact than companies acting alone.

 Industry groups, governments, non-government organisations, consumer groups, police forces, legislators, retailers, bar and pub owners and community groups all have a valuable role to play in encouraging responsible consumption.